npng16/ProjectOne/README.md

 #Technologies Used
 - Java, Spring, REST, DBeaver, Postman, AWS, PostGreSQL

+#How to Run <br/>
+AWS services are running.
+In Postman, perform requests provided in the "Requirements Implemented" section below.

 ## Project Features
 - Register a User
 - Delete a User